the-caliber/Security-Audit-AI-Agent-Benchmarks/README.md

 # AI Security Audit Agent Benchmarks
 🚧 This list is not complete and is work in progress.

-> This is not a conclusion or a promotion of any mentioned tool.
+> This is not a conclusion or a promotion of any mentioned tool/benchmark.

 As we move towards more automated cybersecurity solutions, the need of public proofs and benchmarks increases.
 The repository consist of public benchmarks for AI security auditing agents.